China Sourcing Agents

 • Give before you take.
 A cleaner payment term, a bigger batch, a realistic forecast — hand the factory something it values, then ask for the price.

 • Hold quality separate from price.
 Lock the specification and inspection plan first, then negotiate cost against a fixed spec, so “cheaper” can’t silently mean “worse.”
+This is where electronics quality control in China becomes part of the negotiation, not an afterthought.

 In a LoRa gateway project for a Japanese distributor, the durable win wasn’t the opening discount — it was restructuring to a committed quarterly volume, which cut the unit cost more than any haggling would have and gave the factory a reason to prioritize the account.